slackapi/deno-slack-api/docs/triggers/trigger-basics.md

 ## What is a trigger?

-A trigger is an entry point for the execution of a [Workflow](https://api.slack.com/future/workflows). triggers define the circumstances under which a workflow will be initiated and contain contextual information that can be passed along from the trigger to a Workflow.
-Triggers come in different shapes and sizes, and there are four primary trigger types which can be used to activate a Workflow.
+A trigger is an entry point for the execution of a [workflow](https://api.slack.com/future/workflows). triggers define the circumstances under which a workflow will be initiated and contain contextual information that can be passed along from the trigger to a workflow.
+Triggers come in different shapes and sizes, and there are four primary trigger types which can be used to activate a workflow.
 These four types are [Event](./event-triggers.md), [Shortcut](./shortcut-triggers.md), [Scheduled](./scheduled-trigger.md), and [Webhook](./webhook-triggers.md).
-Because triggers are the entry point of a workflow, a Workflow needs to be defined before a trigger can be written for it.
+Because triggers are the entry point of a workflow, a workflow needs to be defined before a trigger can be written for it.
 API information regarding triggers can be found at [here](https://api.slack.com/future/triggers)

 ### Trigger types